 Do not be far from me, O Lord.
 Awake, and rise to my defense!
 Contend for me, my God and Lord.
 Psalm 35:22-23

-David began with a plea for God to be both his defense lawyer and his avenging warrior (vv.
+In his psalm, David began with a plea for God to be both his defense lawyer and his avenging warrior (vv.
 1-3).
 As unlikely as it appeared at the time, God was wielding His sword as He battled David’s enemies.
-And centuries later, He was battling Satan’s forces at Jesus’ trials even when it seemed His enemies had won.
+And centuries later, he was battling Satan’s forces at Jesus’s trials even when it seemed his enemies had won.

 David asked God to defend him against those “who seek my life and … plot my ruin” (Psalm 35:4).
-In Jesus’ case, the religious leaders were the murderous plotters.
+In Jesus’s case, the religious leaders were the murderous plotters.
 Matthew wrote, “The chief priests and the whole Sanhedrin were looking for false evidence against Jesus so that they could put him to death.
-But they did not find any, though many false witnesses came forward” (26:59-60).
-Truly, they “dug a pit” for Jesus “without cause” (Ps.
-35:7).
+But they did not find any, although many false witnesses came forward” (26:59-60).
+Truly, they “dug a pit” for Jesus “without cause” (Psalm 35:7).

-David also wrote, “attackers gathered against me when I was unaware.
+David also wrote, “Assailants gathered against me without my knowledge.
 They slandered me without ceasing.
-Like the ungodly they maliciously mocked; they gnashed their teeth at me” (Ps.
-35:16).
+Like the ungodly, they maliciously mocked; they gnashed their teeth at me” (Psalm 35:16).
 Luke recorded, “The men who were guarding Jesus began mocking and beating him.
 They blindfolded him and demanded, ‘Prophesy!
 Who hit you?’
 And they said many other insulting things to him” (22:63-65).

-David could have concluded that God had abandoned him, but he chose to praise and trust God in spite of his circumstances (Ps.
-35:28).
-During Jesus’ trial and crucifixion, it seemed like God the Father had abandoned His Son too.
-But Jesus knew that the Father’s temporary silence was working toward the glorious triumph over death, which would provide eternal salvation for all of us.
+David could have concluded that God had abandoned him, but he chose to praise and trust God in spite of his circumstances.
+During Jesus’s trial and crucifixion, it seemed like God the Father had abandoned his Son.
+But Jesus knew the Father’s temporary silence was working toward the glorious triumph over death, which would provide eternal salvation for all of us.

-Seasons of adversity are challenging, but as surely as God brought David and Jesus through the trials into triumph, He will do the same for us.
-Therefore, like David, we can claim victory in advance and declare, “My tongue will speak of your righteousness and of your praises all day long” (Psalm 35:28).
+Seasons of adversity are challenging, but as surely as God brought David and Jesus through the trials into triumph, he will do the same for us.
+Therefore, like David, we can remain hopeful and claim victory in advance.
+With him, we can say, “My tongue will speak of your righteousness and of your praises all day long” (Psalm 35:28).